mfouesneau/gitpod-cpp-project-template/README.md

 #### Documentation Blocks
 Multi-line documentation blocks must begin with `/**` and end in `*/`.

-Single-line documentation blocks usually begin with `///` but rarely used for public APIs.
+Single-line documentation blocks usually begin with `///` but are rarely used for public APIs.
 Under certain circumstances, single-line documentation blocks may begin with `///<`.

 Annotating parameters with inline Comments `///<` is an alternative to the `@param` tag.
-This style is permitted for historical reasons, but one should avoid it in new code.
+This style is permitted for historical reasons, but one should avoid it in new codes.

 Documentation blocks must use Javadoc-style tags such as `@see` or `@param`

-Documentation MUST appear before the declaration it describes, and with the same indentation.
+The documentation MUST appear before the declaration it describes and with the same indentation.
 See example:
 ```cpp
 /**
  * Sum numbers in a vector.